 Often a Sign You Have a Leak in Your Plumbing

-There was a problem in the line between the water meter and this customer’s house.
+There was a problem with the line between the water meter and this customer’s house.
 The ground was wet around the meter, which kept running even after the main water supply was shut off.

 Whenever the ground is wet around a water meter and there hasn’t been any rain or sprinkler water in the area for a while, that usually indicates there is some sort of leak in either your plumbing or the water utility’s lines.
 There are some other instances when the cause is a leak underneath your home’s foundation.